ice-dragon/graph_traversal/README.md

 Or you can construct a Graph by using `Graph::addNode` and `Graph::addEdge`.

 Once constructed you can use `Graph::traverse` to traverse the graph.
-It takes something that it can use operator () passing a node and returning the id of the next node. `Graph::traverse` initially passes a node with id 0, and expects to receive the first node id in return.
+It takes something that it can use operator () passing a node and returning the id of the next node. `Graph::traverse` initially passes a node with id 0, and expects to receive the first node id in return. `Graph::traverse` stops when it gets a node id of -1.

 The basic depth first search and breadth first search are implementing using `Traverse` (from **Traverse.h/cpp**) and are available in **DepthFirstSearch.h/cpp** and **BreadthFirstSearch.h/cpp**.
 Also included in those files are the implementations of a shortest path finder and a cycle finder.